BlueStar03/destiny-saga/aetha-dreavi.md

 - Familiar Spirits: their charge are people. it can be a single person, a family, their descendant, or a lineage.

-the Realm Spirits, or even Cardinals, are the ones who assign the charge to a guardian spirit. if the charge ceases to be, they may be assign a new charge.
+the Reach Spirits, or even Cardinals, are the ones who assign the charge to a guardian spirit. if the charge ceases to be, they may be assign a new charge.

 ---